 It seems like no accident, then, that the kinds of Jesus stories that The Chosen takes interest in are personal encounters.
 Yes, we see Jesus teaching crowds from time to time, but such moments are merely set pieces that provide context for more private interactions.
 As a product of evangelical culture, The Chosen presents us with a Jesus who is distinctly intimate and personal.

-This focus on the personal side of Jesus is one key reasons why Nicodemus plays such an important role in The Chosen.
-Whereas a character like John the Baptist may have had a more significant role from a biblical historical perspective, Nicodemus' key moment in The Gospel of John has all the hallmarks of the kind of encounter that The Chosen is interested in.
-Jesus isn't using his conversation with Nicodemus as a teaching moment for a crowd; he's engaging Nicodemus in a private (it's at night) 1-1 conversation, responding to his honest questions.
+This focus on the personal side of Jesus is a key reason why Nicodemus plays such an important role in The Chosen.
+A character like John the Baptist may have had a more significant role from a historical perspective, but Nicodemus is better known for having the kind of personal encounter with Jesus that The Chosen is interested in.
+Jesus isn't using his conversation with Nicodemus as a teaching moment for a crowd; he's engaging Nicodemus in a private (it's at night) 1-1 conversation, in response to Nicodemus' honest questions.
 It's a perfect embodiment the evangelical vision of what it means to have a personal relationship with Jesus.

 The Heal-Face Turn is a very popular trope in Christian fiction.
-Because evangelicals tend to see value only in art that can serve as an instrument of evangelism, skeptic conversion side-plots are ubiquitous.
+Because evangelicals tend value art primarily as an instrument of evangelism, skeptic conversion side-plots are ubiquitous.
 The theoretical goal of such side stories is to provide non-Christian viewers with an ideal model of what it looks like to wrestle with Jesus and embrace the faith.